fiee/fiee-dorsale/README.rst

   * to change your application’s view by site
   * to restrict parts of your application (modules) by site

+* Use dorsale.mptt_ ...

+  * to get hierarchical dorsale models

 See the code for more information!

 Goodies